chloelachance-soulard/COMP3005_A3/README.md

 4. Name your project and create it.
 5. Open the pom.xml file and add the dependencies found in the pom.xml dependencies file found in the source_code folder (copy the contents of the pom.xml dependencies file found in the source_code folder and paste it under the properties in the pom.xml file in IntelliJ)
 7. Load the maven changes (should have an m with a blue arrow symbol that shows up on page)
-8. Right click the src->main->java folder in IntelliJ and create a new class called main.java
+8. Right click the src->main->java folder in IntelliJ and create a new class called Main.java
-9. Copy the code found in the main.java file found in the source_code folder and paste it into the class you created
+9. Copy the code found in the Main.java file found in the source_code folder and paste it into the class you created
 10. You are now ready to run the application
 11. To see the edits made to the database in pgadmin 4, open the query tool in your A3 databse and copy/paste the query found in the test_query file in the database_files folder
 Note.
 Make sure you edit the main.java script lines to reflect the correct URL, username and password for your database